 Antagonist / Receptor Antagonism

-A receptor antagonist is a type of ligand or drug that blocks or dampens a biological response rather than activating it like an agonist.
-Antagonists are sometimes called “blockers”.
+A receptor antagonist is a ligand or drug that blocks or dampens a biological response rather than activating it like an agonist.
+Antagonists are sometimes called “blockers.”
 Where agonists can be seen as an “on” switch, an antagonist is an “off” switch.

 A drug or treatment used to beat nausea/vomiting.
 The opposite of an antiemetic is an emetic.
-Both THC and CBD have antiemetic effects.
-CBG may block CBD’s antiemetic effects when in moderate doses.
+Both THC and CBD have antiemetic effects, and CBG may block CBD’s antiemetic effects in moderate doses.

 A drug used to reduce anxiety.